trungdd2811/LearningAspire/0.6 Lessons Learnt/standard-dev-devop-process.md

 ## 3 - Using Github Action to create a simple CI to mirror Github repository to Azure DevOp repository

+*Using Azure DevOps PAT to push changes from Github to Azure DevOps.
+Please be noted the big issue "Automatically revoke leaked personal access tokens": https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/manage-pats-with-policies-for-administrators?view=azure-devops#revoke-leaked-pats-automatically*

+If you use this generated Azure DevOps PAT from a public Github repository then it will be revoked automatically and we can not use it any more

 * Create a Github Action by using following codes

 ```yaml